 By following proper care steps, a mouthguard can last for a few years.
 However, kids and teenagers may need replacements every few months as their mouths and teeth are still growing.

 Their replacement also depends on how a person uses them.
 Some individuals may need replacement more often than others.
 It is best recommended to consult our dentist regarding the replacement of a mouthguard.
-For any queries, you can reach out to our experts on 737-273-3303 and can also visit Dr. Emily Zaramella, DDS.
+For any queries, you can reach out to our experts on 737-273-3303 and can also visit Emily Ianno Zaramella, DDS.